jeonghanlee/EPICS-env/README.md

 ## TL;DR
-Note that one should install all relevant packages for EPICS base and modules.
+That you know, one should install all relevant packages for the EPICS base and modules.

-Note that due to `pyDevSup`, one needs to setup its python version carefully.
+Note that due to `pyDevSup`, one needs to set up its python version carefully.
 The minimum required package is numpy.
-Please check `.github/workflow` action files for the relevant packages.
+Please check the `.github/workflow` action files for the relevant packages.

-Note that due to `measComp`, one need to setup vendor library.
+Note that due to `measComp`, one needs to set up a vendor library.
 Please check https://github.com/jeonghanlee/uldaq-env with `/usr/local` installation path.

 ```bash
 make init